SPARLab/BikeMaps/README.md

 ##### Setup
   Starting this django project requires the following:
   Prereqs:
-      A postgresql database named bikeDB with postgis extension installed All requirements
+  A postgresql database named bikeDB with postgis extension installed Install all required python packages with
-        + pip install -r requirements.txt
+      pip install -r requirements.txt

   Then, run:
       python manage.py syncdb
       python manage.py loaddata spirit_init
       python manage.py createcachetable spirit_cache
       # python manage.py collectstatic # If on production server only

   Then running
       python manage.py runserver
       and visiting localhost:8000 should show the page on any dev computer